Remi D

 Names?
 Titles?
 Too many to say.
 Here’s a random but alphabetical handful of the scores I’ve enjoyed:

-H. C. Anderson, James Baldwin, Amelia Bassano (aka Shakespeare), William Blake, Johan Borgen, Raymond Chandler, Phil K. Dick, Charles Dickens, Fyodor Dostoyevsky, Umberto Eco, Kahlil Gibran, Thomas Hardy, Chester Himes, Langston Hughes, Elmore Leonard, Wilfred Owen, Richard Stark.
+H. C. Anderson, James Baldwin, William Blake, Johan Borgen, Raymond Chandler, Phil K. Dick, Charles Dickens, Fyodor Dostoyevsky, Umberto Eco, Kahlil Gibran, Thomas Hardy, Graham Hancock, Chester Himes, Langston Hughes, Elmore Leonard, Wilfred Owen, Richard Stark.

 Plus one-offs like ‘Candide’, ‘Gulliver’s Travels’, ‘Confederacy of Dunces’, ‘Last Exit To Brooklyn’ and ‘Ringolevio’.